sajidahmed21/Poppin/deliverables/iteration-1.review.md

 __Following are the changes we would like to make to our process__:

- * Ensure each meeting is more compact, to answer any lingering questions and concerns, rather than rely on Slack follow-up communications (although we will continue to to have follow-up discussions).
+ * Ensure each meeting is more compact and focused.
+One manner in which to do this, is to make a point of ending each meeting by addressing any questions and concerns team members have, rather than rely on Slack follow-up communications (although we will continue to to have follow-up discussions).
+This inevitably speeds up our planning processes.

  * Enforce deadlines and check-ins more strictly to ensure smooth progress throughout the iteration.